pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1211 Security in the Authentication Protocols

+Today I learned about authentication protocols, the weakness in this protocols and how the tech industry have a fighting to avoid that the hackers break this protocols.

 ##### Day 1210 Complete Hard Task

 Today I achieve a great goal, I can finish a hard task maybe is not very hard but the things that I use is new for me.I feel like in a videogame when I kill the final boss.